statelyai/xstate/docs/guides/actions.md

 // ...
 ```

-- A transition actions mean "execute this action **only on this transition**".
+- A transition actions mean "execute this action **only on this transition**."
 Use transition actions when the action is dependent on the event and the state node that it is currently in.

 ```js
 // ...